Fermented food allergy or sensitivity can be hard to recognize. Think of the following questions:

 Fermented foods containing amines

-Some researchers believe this might be caused by tyramine and histamine present in red wine, even though other potential causes also exist (like tannins and sulfite).
-In one study on alcohol, red wine and Sake (made from fermented rice) were found to have the highest amine levels, while some beer had the lowest levels.
+Red wine is a fermented drink.
+Symptoms occur shortly after drinking a single glass and might be followed by nausea and flushing.
+Some researchers believe this is caused by tyramine and histamine present in some red wine, though other potential causes also exist (like tannins and sulphite).
+In one study, red wine and Sake (made from fermented rice) were found to have the highest amine levels, while some beer had low levels.
 Red wine can contain between 20–200% more histamines than white wine.

 The “cheese effect”